mnot/I-D/structured-headers/draft.md

   5. Consume a COMMA from input_string; if no comma is present, raise an error.
   6. Discard any leading OWS from input_string.
 3. Return items.

-# Parsing Structured Headers from Textual Headers {#text}

-In HTTP/2 and previous versions of the protocol, HTTP headers are strongly encouraged to contain only ASCII characters, to aid interoperability.
-Therefore, Structured Headers that contain non-ASCII content are encoded to be safe when used over these protocol versions.

-Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
-Note that input_string may incorporate multiple header lines, as per {{?RFC7230}}, Section 3.2.2.